Human resources definitions that any human can understand

 ARM - Adjustable Rate Mortgage

-ASO - Administrative Services Only
+ASO - Administrative Services Organization

 Attending Provider - An individual who is licensed under applicable State law to provide maternity or pediatric care and who is directly responsible for providing such care to a mother or newborn child.
 Therefore, a plan, hospital, managed care organization, or other issuer is not an attending provider.
 However, a nurse midwife or a physician assistant may be an attending provider if licensed in the State to provide maternity or pediatric care in connection with childbirth.
 Note: This definition only applies to the elaws section of the Newborns’ and Mothers’ Health Protection Act.